Providing independent information and links to guidelines and tools to help design and construct sustainable buildings.

 Annual Loss Factor (ALF)

 The Annual Loss Factor (ALF) software provides a step-by-step method of calculating the energy performance of conventional New Zealand homes.
 It is an alternative solution for determining the Building Performance Index (BPI) which can be used to show compliance with NZ Building Code clause H1 Energy efficiency.
-The software also calculates compliance with the Schedule and the Calculation Methods of NZS 4218:2004 Energy efficiency – Small building envelope.
+The software also calculates compliance with the Schedule and the Calculation Methods of NZS 4218:2009 Thermal insulation – Housing and small buildings.

 NZS 4218:2009 Calculation Method Tool